zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 >
 > You can shape it by doing good or bad things, but you do not get to shape it by preventing me and others from openly discussing you and your contributions."

 Well spoken!
 Habryka reports that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
-He expresses hope that his acknowledgement of the risks of sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."
+He expresses hope that his acknowledgement of the risks of LinkedIn-like sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."

-And it would give a bit more trust _if Habryka were telling the truth_.
-But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged sneer attractor).
+However, it is difficult to reconcile this claim with the remainder of the post, which persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged sneer attractor).
 The entire point of the post is to announce that the moderators are preventing Achmiz from openly discussing _Less Wrong_ authors and their contributions!

-One can only infer that Habryka is lying or self-deluding when he claims to care about a "Every individual owns their own judgment of you" principle.
-One almost has to wonder if the text of the "flag" was ghostwritten; Habryka shows little sign of even understanding the concept elsewhere in the post.
-After a discussion of Achmiz's alleged commenting patterns (which I thoroughly rebut in the next section), Habryka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you."
-Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—well, so what?

-I mean it.
-So what?
-Habryka just told us 900 words earlier that just because you're anxious about others criticizing your ideas doesn't mean the website is going to accomodate you!
+After a discussion of Achmiz's alleged commenting patterns (which I discuss in the next section), Habryka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you."
+Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—it's hard to see the relevance given Habryka's fostering of a culture that understands and rallies behind the aforementioned flag.
+Habryka just told us 900 words earlier that just because you're anxious about others criticizing you or your ideas doesn't mean the website is going to accomodate you!
 Anyone can scroll up and read it.
-Does he expect us not to remember?
+And yet when people are hurt by and anxious about Said Achmiz in particular criticizing them or their ideas, the response is to ban Achmiz?
+The glaring disconnect is unexplained, and, I think, inexplicable.

 ## Misrepresentations in Habryka's Analysis of Achmiz's Comments

-Habryka presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habryka claims they do.
+Habryka helpfully presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples.

-As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habryka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."
+As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habryka presents [a 2018 comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS).
+In the comment, Achmiz juxtaposes quotes of Hoffman criticizing conventional pedagogy as lacking "connection to the ordinary means by which [students] navigate their lives" and failing to resemble "the sorts of skills used in time-travel or Robinson Crusoe stories".
+Achmiz then comments, "Hm."

-It's expressed rather elliptically, but this is just an ordinary criticism of the post: Achmiz thinks Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
-(And for the benefit of readers lacking the reading comprehension to understand the original comment, Achmiz [explained what he meant](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/s6JBxwJu3hePu8ydB) in followup discussion.)
-Whether you agree or disagree, this is clearly an on-topic, intellectually substantive comment.
-The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized, for which the punishment is criticism—but that would be absurd and contrary to the nature of a discussion forum.
+It's expressed rather elliptically, but what Achmiz is doing with this comment (as [he clarified in followup discussion](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=s6JBxwJu3hePu8ydB)) is implying that Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
+Whether you agree or disagree, this is clearly an on-topic, intellectually substantive contribution.[^juxtaposition] The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized, for which the punishment is criticism—but that would be absurd and contrary to the nature of a discussion forum.
 [Arguing is not a punishment!](https://www.lesswrong.com/posts/n4ukoQzkgbAqpzqb5/argue-politics-with-your-best-friends)

+[^juxtaposition]: The literary device of juxtaposing seemingly contradictory passages from an author with minimal additional commentary as a prompt for the author to clarify, is not a unique innovation of Achmiz's.
+In a June 2023 email discussion, I received an email from Hoffman himself that quoted two parts of my previous message, with the comment, "?????".
+The meaning was quite clear.
+I did not take offense or interpret Hoffman as claiming that I deserved to be punished.
+I just said, "Thanks for pointing out the tension between those two passages," and explained what I meant.

-Habryka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
-This, at least, is a fair description—but Habryka doesn't address whether the dismissal is justified!
+Habryka [cites another response from Achmiz to Hoffman](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
+This is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

-In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being "competent to interact with the thing, and with its precursors, or at least have an idea of how you'd learn to do so."[^baking] When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results, and arguing that Hoffman's methodology of "Zetetic explanation" is therefore inadequate](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr)—which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking", _again without addressing the merits of Achmiz's claim_.
+In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being "competent to interact with the thing, and with its precursors, or at least have an idea of how you'd learn to do so."[^baking] When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr), which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking"—again without addressing the merits of Achmiz's claim.

 [^baking]: As an [accomplished baker](https://www.datasecretslox.com/index.php/topic,7398.msg290680.html#msg290680), Achmiz is in a credible position to tell.

 But the merits matter!
-If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued.

-But Habryka shows no interest in arguing it.
+If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued, but Habryka shows no interest in arguing it.
 He concludes his summary of commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to assign someone low status.

 It's hard to see what the alleged problem is supposed to be here.
 The comments about yeast are in fact on the object level about yeast.
 One can only infer that Achmiz's supposed crime is ... disagreeing with an author in a multi-comment exchange, and not being convinced by their replies?
 But on a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, this should be routine.
 People aren't always going to agree. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are far from the theoretical ideal.)
 Part of disagreeing is not finding the other's replies adequate.
 (If you did find them adequate, that would presumably resolve the disagreement.)

-Not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.
+To be sure, not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.
+Punishing Achmiz and only Achmiz for this is incoherent, and being coherent about it would amount to plunging full speed into the LinkedIn attractor.

-Punishing Achmiz for this makes no sense.
-For the sake of the website, one can only hope that Habryka doesn't really mean it, and is just arbitrarily singling out Achmiz for persecution on the basis of personal feelings; if applied and enforced consistently, it would amount to wholesale endorsement of the LinkedIn attractor.
+Habyrka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is contradicted by [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."[^cognitive-labor] The discrepancy does not inspire confidence in the objectivity of Habryka's analysis.

+[^cognitive-labor]: Presumably one could not write such a comment while "refus[ing] to do much cognitive labor."

 ## You Can Too Ignore Unwanted Comments

 [TODO—